AliaksandrMoroz/RandomApl/README.md

 # Random application
 ## Introduction
-This application was developed by Team No. 12
-Developers: Alexander Moroz, Vasily Shelkov, Viktor Sazhin, Yaroslav Detsky.
+This application was developed by Alexandr Moroz, Vasily Shelkov, Viktor Sazhin and Yaroslav Detsky.
 Random application is a program with which you can add participants to the list, generate and receive random questioners and responders, set scores and display a general list.

+##Stack
+In this project we use:
+* JavaFx 17.0.2
+* Java 11
+* Maven
+* MySQL
+* FlyWay to connect and create a table in db

 ## Run your JavaFX app via IntelliJ
 1. Run your DataBaseConnection and set your url, user and password of your DB Server in pom.xml file.